What Can a Recovery Coach Do for You?

 Help You Connect With Others

-A recovery coach can help a client find 12-step meetings nearby or refer clients and their families to licensed mental health professionals such as therapists or psychiatrists.
+A strong support group is essential in recovery.
+A recovery coach helps clients find local 12-step meetings or refer them to licensed mental health professionals such as therapists or psychiatrists.
+Their familiarity with the recovery process allows them to guide clients effectively.

 Function as Your Advocate or Consultant